coderefinery/ase-workshop-2019/ase-talk.md

 A test written first can reveal this.

 ???
-- Since you have to think thoroughly about have to write a test testing a  new behaviour, already the thought process may reveal wrong assumptions.
+- Since you have to think thoroughly about have to write a test testing a  new behavior, already the thought process may reveal wrong assumptions.
+-  Tests are specification; they define behavior.
+-  Write just enough tests to specify the behaviors you're building and only write code to make failing test pass.

 ---
 # Implementing a feedback cycle
 * By writing tests first you implement a feedback cycle.
-* Writing tests specifying behaviour, you create a active environment which relates to your code base.
+* Writing tests specifying behavior, you create a active environment which relates to your code base.
-* If behaviour is broken, it shows up immediately.
+* If behavior is broken, it shows up immediately.

 ---
 # Test-first development